rickvdbosch/gsdwaf/abstract.md

 # Getting sh\*t done with Azure Functions (on AKS)!

 This session is packed with ways of making _you_ more productive with Azure Functions.
-From tips & tricks to running Azure Functions on Azure Kubernete Service (AKS).
-From known pitfalls to implementing the new Dependency Injection.
+From tips & tricks to running Azure Functions on Azure Kubernetes Service (AKS).
+From using Managed Identities to implementing the new Dependency Injection.
 Join us during this session and walk out with a well-filled toolbox ready to get sh\*t done with Azure Functions!

-Running Azure Functions in AKS, or any other Kuberneters deployment, is well possible.
+Running Azure Functions in AKS, or any other Kubernetes deployment, is very well possible.
 But be prepared for a few pitfalls.
-We wil show you these pitfalls so you can avoid them.
+We wil show you these pitfalls, and how to avoid them.

-Using Managed Identites, your Azure Function will be more secure.
-We will tell you why this is more secure.
-We will apply Managed Identities to Azure functions in the Portal and in AKS.
-A demo will show how Managed Identities will help to securely get secrets from Azure Key Vault.
+If you use Managed Identites, your applications will be more secure.
+We'll tell you why, our demos will show you how!
+We'll use Managed Identities to securely connect to other Azure resources like Azure Key Vault.

-Configuring Dependency Injection in Azure Functions recently became easier.
-We will show how to configure DI and, as a bonus, how to inject or bind settings into your Function App.
+Azure Functions V 2.x now supports Dependency Injection, leveraging the ASP.NET Core Dependency Injection features.
+We will show you how to configure and use DI.

 ## About the speakers